 Jan Cox Talk 0444 – January 13, 1989 * – 1:10

-[Everybody has some estrangement of some sort.
-How to cure it: act with Revolutionary pretence that things could not be better between you and the estranged; act as if the estranging event never happened.
-No one can withstand such pretence, although Life will effect resistance thru the other in this process which gives the weak of resolve an opportunity to abandon their course.
+Everybody has some estrangement of some sort.
+How to cure it: act with Revolutionary pretense that things could not be better between you and the estranged; act as if the estranging event never happened.
+No one can withstand such pretense, although Life will effect resistance thru the other in this process which gives the weak of resolve an opportunity to abandon their course.
 The Real Revolutionist cannot abandon the course; must shed all estrangement.

 Everything eventually passes into something somewhat unlike

 itself, or alternately, into something quite near itself.
 (Helps

 Being in a marching band is no assurance you know your right